hienonichan/projectgameSDL/README.md

 **Notes**
  - Your health is limited .
-Try to survival and kill monsters as much as you can to earn item and update
+Try to survival,kill monsters and collect item  as much as to reach level.When reach level you can upgrade stat and weapon